- Thesis & Research

 How can I tell how many students attended my Zoom class meeting?

-How do I share my recorded Zoom lectures with my students?
+How do I share my recorded Zoom class sessions with my students?

 In order for students to see recordings of your Zoom sessions (saved automatically in Canvas in the My Media section), you will need to publish them to your course.
 (See below)

-How do I publish my recorded Zoom lectures in my Canvas site?
+How do I publish my recorded Zoom class sessions in my Canvas site?

 You have a few different options in Canvas for where to add the media file for your Zoom meeting recording.